 As in other angrites, the plagioclase is nearly chemically pure anorthite (An99100), but is more Fe-enriched.
 Lesser amounts of calcic olivine are incorporated as patches within the fassaite.
 Accessory phases include spinel (both xenocrystic and groundmass types), FeS, kirschsteinite, Ti-magnetite, and Ca-silicophoshate.
 Ca-carbonate droplets (up to 5 µm) are trapped in pyroxene.
 Alkalies such as Na and K are lacking, possibly as a result of loss during impact events.
 Trace element and REE data for NWA 1670 are similar to that for the other quenched angrites, and along with the similar mineralogies, indicates a common magmatic origin (Sanborn and Wadhwa, 2010; Mikouchi et al., 2011).

 Northwest Africa 1670 is typical in many respects to other angrites, being derived from a primary angritic source meltthe apparent differences among them can be attributed in large part to the accumulation of xenocrystic, highly magnesian olivine and to pyroxene accumulation.
-The groundmass texture and olivine zoning profiles in NWA 1670 are consistent with that of a more rapidly quenched melt located at very shallow depths.
+Both the groundmass texture, described as variolitic by Hayashi and Mikouchi (2019), and the olivine zoning profiles in NWA 1670 are consistent with that of a more rapidly quenched melt (est. 3°C/hr cooling from 1400°C to 900°C) located at very shallow depths.
 The low Si content and the overabundance of Ca in many mineral phases of NWA 1670 attests to melting in the presence of carbonate (Jambon et al., 2005).
 This is a process unique to angrites, which might illustrate one of the earliest stages of Solar System evolution.

-It was proposed by Mikouchi et al (2001) that a rapidly cooling magma (~1050°C/hour) entrained locally variable amounts of magnesian olivine xenocrysts into the groundmass melt.
+It was proposed by Mikouchi et al (2001) that a rapidly cooling magma (~1050°C/hour) entrained locally variable amounts of magnesian olivine xenocrysts derived from the mantle into the groundmass melt.
 Cooling rate data acquired with respect to chemical zoning of olivine xenocrysts gave consistent rates of 713°C/hour (Mikouchi et al., 2008).
 The lower Mn/Cr ratios obtained by Sugiura et al. (2003) are also consistent with rapid cooling within a thin lava flow at a depth of ~0.52 m.
-In further contrast to other angrites (with the exception of moderately shocked NWA 7203), NWA 1670 exhibits signs of a severe shock event, as evidenced by mosaicism and undulose extinction in olivine xenocrysts, and by the presence of cracks and impact-melt veins.
+In further contrast to other angrites (with the exception of the most heavily shocked [S3] NWA 7203; Hayashi et al., 2018, 2019), NWA 1670 exhibits signs of a severe shock event, as evidenced by mosaicism and undulose extinction in olivine xenocrysts, and by the presence of cracks and impact-melt veins.
+In view of the shock deformation features present in the olivine xenocrysts in NWA 1670 (and in other quenched angrites), late metamorphism associated with an impact-shock event is considered a possibility (Jambon et al., 2008; Mikouchi et al., 2015, 2017).

-The MnCr ages of NWA 1670, Asuka 881371, D'Orbigny, and Sah 99555 are identical and represent the oldest angrite crystallization ages.
-Despite the fact that D'Orbigny and Sah 99555 lack olivine xenocrysts, NWA 1670 likely originated from a common magma source, as did the two other olivine xenocryst-bearing (picritic) quenched angrites LEW 87051 and Asuka 881371.
-By inferring the amount of dissolved olivine xenocrysts each of these angrites should contain, it was shown that they, along with NWA 1296, have similar bulk elemental compositions supporting a common magma source controlled by fractional crystallization with or without addition and resorption of Mg-rich olivine xenocrysts (Mikouchi and Bizzarro, 2012).
+The MnCr ages of NWA 1670, Asuka 881371/12209, D'Orbigny, and Sah 99555 are identical and represent the oldest angrite crystallization ages.
+Despite the fact that D'Orbigny and Sah 99555 lack olivine xenocrysts, NWA 1670 likely originated from a common magma source, as did the two other olivine xenocryst-bearing (picritic) quenched angrites LEW 87051 and Asuka 881371/12209.
+By inferring the amount of dissolved olivine xenocrysts each of these angrites should contain, it was ascertained that they, along with NWA 1296, have similar bulk elemental compositions supporting a common magma source controlled by fractional crystallization with or without addition and resorption of Mg-rich olivine xenocrysts (Mikouchi and Bizzarro, 2012).
 Furthermore, the chemical composition of the NWA 2999 pairing group shows that it also derives from a picritic source magma, which thereafter experienced further fractional melting, metamorphism, and annealing, along with incorporation of an exogenous metal component (Baghdadi et al., 2015).
-NWA 1670 contains the most magnesian (Fo96) olivine xenocrysts of any angrite (or achondrite) known, and it has been suggested that this is an indication of an origin on a large, reduced angrite parent body having a significant metallic core.
+NWA 1670 contains the most magnesian (Fo96) olivine xenocrysts of any angrite (or achondrite) known and also contains FeNi-metal grains, which suggests that it originated on a large, reduced angrite parent body having a significant metallic core; the xenocrysts subsequently experienced a period of oxidation prior to incorporation into the parental melt (Mikouchi et al., 2017).

 In a study of remanent magnetism in angrites, Weiss et al. (2008) discovered that a magnetic field with a strength of ~10 µT (microteslas), ~20% of that of present-day Earth, was imparted to the angrite PB during its earliest phase of crystallization.
-This magnetic field may be attributable to a number of possible causes; e.g., accretion to an orbit in close proximity to the early T-Tauri phase solar field, or perhaps more plausible, a magnetic field generated through an internal core-dynamo mechanism.
-Subsequent paleomagnetic intensity studies conducted for D'Orbigny, Sahara 99555, and Angra dos Reis by Wang et al. (2015) have established a natural remanent magnetization value for Angra dos Reis of ~15 µT (microteslas), demonstrating that this lithology formed under the influence of a significant core dynamo which existed ~11 m.y. after CAIs.
+This magnetic field may be attributable to a number of possible causes; e.g., accretion to an orbit in close proximity to the early T-Tauri phase solar field, or perhaps more plausible, a magnetic field generated through an internal core-dynamo mechanism at the angrite accretion location of ~23 AU.
+Subsequent paleomagnetic intensity studies conducted for D'Orbigny, Sahara 99555, and Angra dos Reis by Wang et al. (2015, 2017) have established a natural remanent magnetization value for Angra dos Reis of 17 (±8.5) µT, demonstrating that this plutonic lithology formed under the influence of a significant core dynamo that existed ~11 m.y. after CAIs (see diagram below).
 By comparison, no natural remanent magnetization (paleointensity) > ~1 µT was detected for the earlier formed angrites D'Orbigny and Sahara 99555, which constrains the onset of the APB core dynamo to later than ~4 m.y. after CAI formation.
-It was also recognized that the strong solar nebula-generated magnetic field which had existed ~1.23 m.y. after CAIs (~50 µT, measured in Semarkona chondrules) had virtually disappeared by the time the earliest angrites were formed, indicating that the solar nebula had already been largely dissipated.
+Wang et al. (2017) recognized that the strong solar nebula-generated magnetic field which had existed ~1.23 m.y. after CAIs (550 µT as measured in Semarkona chondrules) had virtually disappeared by the time the earliest angrites were formed (<0.6 µT by ~3.8 m.y. after CAIs, or ~4.56346 b.y. ago).
+Considering that disk dispersal proceeds very rapidly, reaching completion over a period of ~100,000 years, they contend that the low paleointensity of <0.6 µT indicates the solar nebula had already been largely dissipated (Wang et al., 2017 [Suppl.]).

 Diagram credit: Wang et al., 46th LPSC, #2516 (2015)